LLNL/scr/doc/rst/users/config.rst

 The :code:`MKDIR` key specifies whether the device supports the creation of directories (1) or not (0).
 This key is optional, and it defaults to 1 if not specified.
+The :code:`TYPE` key specifies the transfer type to use to fetch or flush datasets.
+This key is optional, and it defaults to the value of the :code:`SCR_FLUSH_TYPE` if not specified.

 In the above example, there are four storage devices specified:
 :code:`/dev/shm`, :code:`/ssd`, :code:`/dev/persist`, and :code:`/p/lscratcha`.